baoyunqing/Chinese-and-English-inverse-text-normalization/README.md

 # chinese-inverse-text-normalization
-generally based on Regular Expression
+generally based on Regular Expression and python3